 To achieve this purpose, WIOA underscores the use of flexible service delivery options within its various programs, including Integrated EL Civics and Integrated Education and Training (IET), as described in AEL Letter 02-16, Change 1, issued October 13, 2016, and titled “Implementing the Integrated Education and Training Service Approach—Update,” and any subsequent issuances.

 WIOA Title II and subsequent federal regulations make distinctions that govern Integrated EL Civics program service delivery depending on the WIOA funding source.
+WIOA §243 Integrated EL Civics funding requires the program service approach to include English Literacy Civics services in combination with IET for participants for whom IET services are appropriate.
+In fall 2020, the Texas Workforce Commission’s (TWC) three-member Commission approved funding to add family literacy and civics standards to the Texas AEL Content Standards v.
+3 (content standards).

+Civics Standards

+Beginning in Program Year 2021–2022, and as outlined in this letter, AEL Letter 07-17, Change 1, titled “Required Syllabus Design for Adult Education and Literacy Instruction—Update,” and AEL Letter 01-17, Change 1, titled “Implementing Programs, Activities, and Services for English Language Learners—Update,” the content standards require a civics component in all English as a Second Language (ESL) services funded by the Adult Education and Family Literacy Act (AEFLA), which includes Integrated EL Civics programs.

 PROCEDURES: